780APM/780APM.github.io/README.md

 - LinkedIn: [morgankemp](https://www.linkedin.com/in/morgankemp/)
 - Twitter: [@Mog_780](https://x.com/Mog_780)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📞 Contact

 For questions or collaboration opportunities, solve the puzzle on the contact page or reach out through the provided social links.

----

-*Built with ❤️ using HTML, CSS, and JavaScript*